 Before Fox Rothschild

-Tom was a partner at Smith Moore Leatherwood LLP, which merged with Fox Rothschild in 2018.
+Tom was a partner at Smith Moore Leatherwood LLP, which combined with Fox Rothschild in 2018.

 Tom regularly offers legal updates and commentary at http://www.nclegallandscapes.com/.